 The reserve is named after Dr. Harold Mitchell, who was an avid birder and former president of the Buffalo Museum of Science.
 Dr. Mitchell originally bought the property to save it from development, and then sold the land to Ontario Nature to ensure that it would be preserved in its natural state.
 Gus Yaki, a renowned Niagara region naturalist, arranged the purchase.

 The Niagara Falls Nature Club remains the active stewards for the nature reserve.

 Plants and Animals

 In addition to the hemlock stands, the property supports red and sugar maple, American beech, yellow birch and swamp white oak.
-The extreme northern part of the reserve is dominated by red and white ash.
 Other interesting plants to look for include Indian cucumber-root, spicebush, swamp milkweed and southern arrowwood.

 Songbirds abound on the reserve as do typical forest nesting birds such as ovenbird and great horned owl.
 Additionally, the ponds and wetlands are ideally suited for waterfowl breeding.